speedment/speedment-doc/pages/integration.md

 ```

 When the plugin has been configured, you gain access to additional methods related to Enum handling.

+{% include image.html file="Enum5.png" url="https://www.speedment.com/" alt="Define an Enum - Select a Column" caption="Options for Enums are enabled in the Speedment Tool" %}

 A more advanced Enum Plugin is available in Speedment Enterprise.
 [Read more about that here](enterprise_enums#top).